smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/03 - Table Types.md

 The syntax for creating temporary tables varies across database systems.
 These examples work in Microsoft SQL Server.

 Session temporary tables and global temporary tables are two types of temporary tables in SQL.
 The main difference between them is their scope and visibility.

-*  In Microsoft SQL Server, you can use a single octothorpe (#) for a session temporary table and two octothorpes (##) for a global session table.
+*  You can use a single octothorpe (#) for a session temporary table and two octothorpes (##) for a global session table.
 *  Session temporary tables are only visible to the user who created them and are automatically dropped when the user's session ends.
 *  Global temporary tables are available to every user's session.
 *  You can place the same constraints, except for `FOREIGN KEY` constraints, on a temp table as you can on a permanent table.
 *  Indexing is allowed on temporary tables.
-*  Temporary tables reside in `tempdb`, and their metadata cannot be seen in the information schema.
+*  Temporary tables reside in `tempdb`, and their metadata can be seen in the information schema.

 This creates a session temporary table in SQL Server.